-- And Finally: It's best to forego the clouds of perfume or body spray.
-Wear plenty of antiperspirant— nerves will make your child sweat more and he won't want big wet spots on his shirt.
-If your child smokes, make sure he does not do so in the hours before his interview—and absolutely not while wearing his interview clothing.
-And practice that firm handshake!
+- Scent: It's best to forego the clouds of perfume or body spray.
+Wear plenty of antiperspirant— nerves will make your child sweat more and they won't want big wet spots on their shirt.
+If your child smokes, make sure they don't in the hours before his interview—and absolutely not while wearing their interview clothing.